-To lock the vehicle kit, insert the supplied key in the lock and turn it clockwise.
-To unlock the vehicle kit, turn the key counterclockwise.
+To lock the radio in the vehicle kit, insert the supplied key in the lock and turn it clockwise.
+To unlock the radio from the vehicle kit, turn the key counterclockwise.

 Removing the radio

 To remove the radio from the vehicle kit, push the release button down.
 The radio can now be removed from the radio cavity.